There Will Never Be Another Tonight: Chart performance

 In the United States, the song reached the top forty on the Billboard Hot 100, and the following week it debuted on the Billboard Album Rock Tracks chart at 6.
 In Canada, it peaked on the RPM Top singles chart at number two, becoming the first single from the album to not top the listing.

 The song was released in Australia, Europe, and New Zealand in 1991. "(Everything I Do) I Do It for You" (Waking Up the Neighbours first single) and "Can't Stop This Thing We Started" reached the UK top five.
 "There Will Never Be Another Tonight" continued the trend of lower-charting singles when it debuted and peaked at number 31 on the UK Singles Chart.
 Although "There Will Never Be Another Tonight" reached the top twenty in Ireland, it was a moderate top thirty success in the Netherlands and the top thirty in Australia and Sweden.

 Music videos

-The video for this song was directed by Steve Barron and shot at Sheffield Arena.
+The music video for "There Will Never Be Another Tonight" was directed by Irish-British filmmaker Steve Barron and shot at Sheffield Arena.
 Actress Rachel Weisz can be seen in audience.